iluwatar/java-design-patterns/typeobjectpattern/README.md

  - Extensibility
 ---

-# Type-Object Pattern in Java

-## Explanation

-In Java, the Type-Object pattern is a design pattern that encapsulates type information in an object.
-This pattern is particularly useful when dealing with multiple objects of the same kind, and there is a need to add new types without altering existing code.

 ## Intent
 As explained in the book Game Programming Patterns by Robert Nystrom, type object pattern helps in